nuodb/nuodb-insights/README.md

 sudo systemctl start influxdb
 ```

-If not using `systemd`, `influxdb` can be started directly as follows:
+If not using `systemd`, `InfluxDB` can be started directly as follows:

 ```
 env $(cat /etc/default/influxdb | xargs) influxd -config /etc/influxdb/influxdb.conf
 ```

-### 2) Download and install `grafana` with NuoDB-Insights dashboards
+### 2) Download and install Grafana with NuoDB-Insights dashboards

-On some host, install `grafana` and configure it to use the NuoDB-Insights dashboards.
+On a host in your NuoDB domain, install Grafana and configure it to use the NuoDB-Insights dashboards.

 ```
 wget https://dl.grafana.com/oss/release/grafana-7.3.1-1.x86_64.rpm